Lemon Blueberry Scones

 Flat and tough scones can be caused by a few issues:

 • Another reason for flat scones could be expired baking powder.
-Make sure you are using baking powder that has been opened in the last six months.
+Make sure you are using baking powder that was opened within the last six months.

 Why are my scones dry?